 \section{Introduction}

-The outstanding properties of two-dimensional (2D) solids such as the linear dispersion relation and high carrier mobility render them attractive for device applications.
-However, such applications necessitate contacting the device via bulk electrodes, and resulting in metal-graphene interfaces that are known to have an influence on graphene's intrinsic properties~\cite{Lee2008a,Huard2008,Khomyakov2009}, which may reduce its usability by a significant factor~\cite{Venugopal2010,Moon2012}.
-In addition to electronics, the interfaces of metal and graphene play a role e.g. in applications such as ultrathin catalysts~\cite{Deng2016a,Jayabal2020} and hydrogen storage~\cite{Durgun2008,Takahashi2016}.
-Further on, the growth of metal nanoclusters on graphene provide a relatively straightforward way to engineer the intrinsic electronic properties of 2D materials~\cite{Jariwala2017}, and graphene-metal composites have been put forward in order to create materials with enhanced mechanical strength~\cite{Kim2013,Yang2016}.
+The outstanding properties of two-dimensional (2D) solids such as the linear dispersion relation of charge carriers and high carrier mobility of graphene render them attractive for device applications.
+However, such applications necessitate contacting the device via bulk electrodes, and results in metal-graphene interfaces that are known to influence the intrinsic properties of graphene~\cite{Lee2008a,Huard2008,Khomyakov2009}, which may reduce its usability~\cite{Venugopal2010,Moon2012}.
+In addition to electronics, the interfaces of metal and graphene play a role in applications such as ultrathin catalysts~\cite{Deng2016a,Jayabal2020} and hydrogen storage~\cite{Durgun2008,Takahashi2016}.
+The growth of metal nanoclusters also provides a relatively straightforward way to engineer the intrinsic electronic properties of 2D materials~\cite{Jariwala2017}.
+Furthermore, graphene-metal composites have additionally been put forward in order to create materials with enhanced mechanical strength~\cite{Kim2013,Yang2016}.

 In addition to physical and chemical vapour deposition (PVD/CVD), atomic layer deposition and wet chemistry approaches are used in the synthesis of heterostructures based on 2D materials and nanoclusters.
-Independent of the used growth method, however, in order obtain surface contamination free structures, conditions that are void of any spurious chemical species are required, which is best achieved by PVD based on ultra-high vacuum (UHV) systems.
-The ratio of homogenous and defect mediated nucleation in the PVD process are substrate mediated and hence, the choice of substrate has a substantial effect on the growth dynamics~\cite{Zhou2010}.
-The inert surface of 2D materials and chiefly that of graphene, provides a system for the study of nucleation and growth with weakly interacting substrates~\cite{Koma1992}.
-Indeed, as confirmed by experiments carrier out with Au and CuAu~\cite{Zagler2019,Zagler2020,Thomsen2020}, the inert surface suppresses the nucleation of nanoclusters on graphene and necessitates the use of anomalously high supersaturation to nucleate the crystal growth.
+Independent of the used growth method, however, in order to obtain surface contamination-free structures, conditions that are void of any spurious chemical species are required.
+This is best achieved by PVD based in ultra-high vacuum (UHV).
+The ratio of homogenous and defect-mediated nucleation in the PVD process are substrate dependent and hence, the choice of substrate has a substantial effect on the growth dynamics~\cite{Zhou2010}.
+The inert surface of 2D materials (especially that of graphene), provides a system for the study of nucleation and growth with weakly interacting substrates~\cite{Koma1992}.
+Indeed, as confirmed by experiments carrier out with Au and CuAu~\cite{Zagler2019,Zagler2020,Thomsen2020}, the inert surface may suppress the nucleation of nanoclusters on graphene and necessitate the use of anomalously high supersaturation to nucleate the crystal growth.
 These results are in a good agreement with earlier simulations that, with the exceptions of Ti~\cite{Khomyakov2009,Iqbal2012}, imply a weak interaction between graphene and metals.